dimanikulin/dimanikulin/PublishWhat1.md

 If there are terms that the reader may not know, please explain them where and when they are mentioned.

-# What I put into my chapters
+# What I put into "Headline" chapter
-## "Headline" chapter

 TBD to describe what is headline